kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Learning Shifts From Memorization to Interrogation
+## Learning Shifts From Memorization to Interrogation { #learning-shifts-from-memorization }

 The old framework expert often knew many facts from memory.